 The next few nights found Betty and the cat searching the town for bombs.
 The cat soon realised what Betty was searching for.
 Bombs meant terrorists and not the fireworks that the cat hated.
 Bombs meant two weirdos preparing bombs in some cellar somewhere.
 Find it!

 And find it they did.
 Betty kicked the door in and the two of them ran down the stairs and there they were.
-The cat terminated the two young men with a left and a right paw, EO2T.
+The cat terminated the two young terrorists with a left and a right paw, EOT1 and EOT2.
 Not needed any more.

 Betty found some completed bombs, each in a sports bag.
 Betty knew a little about bombs – disarming bombs by removing the detonators and the batteries – finding the remote control devices and removing the batteries – Betty had attended a training course “Disabling Bombs” at the Black Corner Group.